-For more than 25 years Embry-Riddle has recognized that the people who work in aviation and aerospace regard education and professional development as top priorities.
+For close to 30 years Embry-Riddle has recognized that the people who work in aviation and aerospace regard education and professional development as top priorities.
 Opportunities to learn and grow are actively sought because aviation and aerospace are linked to advancing technology and must respond quickly to changes in their environments.